• Skip to primary navigation

 The standard Hoppes bore snake is the one I tend to use the most because it does the job I want it to do.
 See my recommendation on when to use a bore snake below.
 It is made as described above with one set of bronze cleaning bristles.

-This is the number 1 best selling bore snake in the market and number 1 best seller on Amazon.
+This is the number 1 best-selling bore snake in the market and the number 1 best seller on Amazon.

-The 2 main and only significant differences being:-
+The 2 main and only significant differences are:-

 1. It has three sets of cleaning bristles instead of one and